eejd/BonVision/docs/_pages/Basic-Workflow.md

 last_modified_at:
 author_profile: false
 ---
-There are four basic section to making a workflow in BonVision:
+There are four basic sections to making a workflow in BonVision:
 ![]({{ '/assets/Images/BasicWorkflow/Structure.png' | relative_url }})

 `*` *Map Stimuli* and *Define Display* are optional.
 They can be skipped when prototyping